Argo Blockchain plc (NASDAQ:ARBK) Short Interest Update

-Argo Blockchain plc (NASDAQ:ARBK – Free Report) was the target of a large drop in short interest in June.
-As of June 15th, there was short interest totalling 676,400 shares, a drop of 29.8% from the May 31st total of 964,200 shares.
-Based on an average daily volume of 167,900 shares, the days-to-cover ratio is currently 4.0 days.
+Argo Blockchain plc (NASDAQ:ARBK – Free Report) saw a large decline in short interest in the month of June.
+As of June 15th, there was short interest totalling 676,400 shares, a decline of 29.8% from the May 31st total of 964,200 shares.
+Based on an average daily trading volume, of 167,900 shares, the days-to-cover ratio is presently 4.0 days.

-Argo Blockchain (NASDAQ:ARBK – Free Report) last posted its quarterly earnings results on Tuesday, June 13th.
-The company reported ($0.18) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.08) by ($0.10).
-The business had revenue of $11.44 million for the quarter, compared to the consensus estimate of $10.81 million.
-On average, sell-side analysts anticipate that Argo Blockchain will post -0.66 earnings per share for the current year.
+Argo Blockchain (NASDAQ:ARBK – Free Report) last issued its quarterly earnings results on Tuesday, June 13th.
+The company reported ($0.18) EPS for the quarter, missing the consensus estimate of ($0.08) by ($0.10).
+The company had revenue of $11.44 million for the quarter, compared to analyst estimates of $10.81 million.
+Equities research analysts predict that Argo Blockchain will post -0.66 EPS for the current fiscal year.

 About Argo Blockchain